Aidaraly/MiniVacuumCleaner/README.md

 # Story
 Our team lost a lot of time to choose project, and finally We decided to do mini vacuum cleaner.
 # Description
+This is mini vacuum cleaner details you need TO STICK THIS ARE TOGETHER.
 # Capabilities
 This is just simple so you can to regulate speed of dc motor.
 # Details